Instant (album)

-Instant is a double compact disc by the Dutch experimental post-punk band The Ex.
+Instant is a double compact disc released in 1995by the Dutch experimental post-punk band The Ex.
 The band recorded the album in conjunction with many guest musicians, notably members of Holland's Instant Composers Pool (ICP) for whom the album is partially named, the other part being that the Dutch term for "free improvisation" literally translates to "instant composition."

 Background

 The Ex had long collaborated with ICP members and featured those recordings on the double album Joggers and Smoggers and on the box set 6.
 Instant marked the band's first album of entirely instrumental and improvised music.
 Instant's 32 tracks feature shifting duos and trios of musicians performing on a wide array of conventional (electric guitars, reeds, brass, etc.) and non-conventional (e.g., toffee-tin bass) instruments.
 Though the entire album could have fit onto one 70-minute CD, the band formatted it for a briefer listening experience with each of Instants 35-minute discs containing 16 short tracks.